kylegwilliam/byu-cs324/hw-sockets/README.md

 you ran previously in the right "local" pane, sending the same strings as before.

- 7. Analyze the output associated with the `printf()` statements that follow the calls to `getsockname()`.  *What do the differences in output teach you about _when_ the local address and port are set for a given socket?*
+ 7. Analyze the output associated with the `fprintf()` statements that follow the calls to `getsockname()`.  *What do the differences in output teach you about _when_ the local address and port are set for a given socket?*